Day 1: Arrival, Dinner

 In the summer months, you will most likely want to wear shorts.
 Make sure they have good pockets.
 However, always make sure you also have some long pants

-Bring flat shoes, as you will be walking in medieval towns with cobblestone streets or farms with unpaved roads.
+Bring comfortable shoes, as you will be walking in medieval towns with cobblestone streets.

 If you want to dress up for dinner, dress as if you are having dinner with friends.